 Master of Technical Communication Degree Requirements

 Students complete 33 credit hours to graduate.
-Two online classes are offered each fall semester and another two in the spring semester.
+2-3 online classes are offered each fall semester and another 2-3 in the spring semester.
 Occasionally, classes may be offered in the summer—either online seminars or 3-credit, one week, on-campus workshops.

 The curriculum has been designed to allow students to complete all requirements within a three-year period, although students may take longer if they choose.
 The School of Graduate Studies requires students to complete their degrees in no more than six years.
 Extensions of this deadline are sometimes allowed, but classes expire after EIGHT years and will no longer count toward the degree.

 There are no prerequisite classes, but some students may be advised to take preparatory classes.
-Classes may be taken in any sequence although students should complete the three core requirements (6400, 6410, and 6830) at their first opportunity after entering the program.
+Classes may be taken in any sequence although students should complete the three core requirements (ENGL 6400, ENGL 6410, and ENGL 6830) at their first opportunity after entering the program.
 These classes will be offered only once in a two-year cycle.

 Students need to maintain at least a 3.0 GPA to remain in good standing.
 If the GPA falls below a 3.0, the School of Graduate Studies will take action, which could include a letter of warning, probation, or even dismissal from the program.
 Any grade below a B- will not count toward the degree.